 Schedule outings and visits with friends and

-family, and ask them to call you regularly.
+family.
+Ask them to call you often.
 Isolation can make depression

 worse, especially when it's combined with the stress of caring for a

-Get as much sunlight as possible.
+Get as much sunlight as you can.
 Keep your shades and

 curtains open.
 And get outside as much as you can.